Taking Charge of Your Medical Care

 - Any allergies you may have.

-Some of this information — like your doctor's contact details, allergies, or medications — should be programmed in your phone.
+Some of this information — like your doctor's contact details, allergies, or medicines — should be loaded in your phone.
 Keep other information, like medical history, in a safe, private place, like on a password-protected thumb drive.

 What to Do